Jetpack VideoPress won’t work if your site has Staging mode enabled.

 If you’ve embedded videos using a shortcode, you will need to enable shortcode embeds for the videos to continue to display on your site.

 What is the format of video being played?

-Jetpack converts your uploaded video file into MP4 and Ogg formats.
+Jetpack converts your uploaded video file into the HLS streaming format (with fragmented MP4).
 Our MP4 files are encoded with H.264 video and AAC audio lossy compression codecs.
-Ogg files are encoded with Theora video and Vorbis audio lossy compression codecs.

 What kind of video content can I upload?